olleyt/aws-bootcamp-cruddur-2023/journal/week1.md

    * use '\' for line break for longer commands
    * watch Andrew's full Gitpod course [here](https://www.youtube.com/watch?v=XcjqapXfrhk) to address GitPod knowledge gaps

-At this point .gitpod.Dockerfile shall look like this (looked up Jason Paul resources and messages at Discord):
+At this point .gitpod.Dockerfile shall look like this (looked up and copied from Jason Paul resources and messages on Discord):
 ```yml
 FROM gitpod/workspace-full:latest